pillforge/documentation/source/VUMCR_Support.rst

       ### mspdebug

 mspdebug can be used to program the MSP430 through the eZ430 emulation interface.
-The switches on the Debugger Board must be correctly configured (See Debugger Guide) and the usb cable has to be connected.
+The switches on the Debugger Board must be correctly configured (See :ref:`Debugger Guide`) and the usb cable has to be connected.
 Additionally, mspdebug has to be installed on the host computer.

 **mspdebug tilib**